Cancer is a horrible disease and no wonder people are looking for ways to prevent it.

 - I: Indigestion or difficulty in swallowing (esophageal or throat)

 - O: Obvious change in a wart or mole (skin cancer)

 - N: Nagging cough or hoarseness (lung or throat cancer)

-You can read about my own “cancer journey” here, five years since diagnosis, four years in remission.
+You can read about my own “cancer journey” here, seven and half years since diagnosis, five and half years in remission.
+Here is to life!